nhn/tui.editor/apps/editor/docs/getting-started-with-bower.md

 ...
 ```

-Be careful not to load both the editor and the viewer.
-Since the editor already includes the viewer function, you can initialize editor calling [Editor.factory()]() with `viewer` option `true` value to make the editor a viewer.
-You can also call [getHTML()]() to get rendered HTML.
+Be careful not to load both the editor and the viewer at the same time because the editor already contains the viewer function, you can initialize editor [Editor.factory()]()(https://nhnent.github.io/tui.editor/api/latest/ToastUIEditor.html#.factory) and set the `viewer` option to value `true` in order to make the editor a viewer.
+You can also call [getHTML()]()(https://nhnent.github.io/tui.editor/api/latest/ToastUIEditor.html#getHtml) to render the HTML.

 ```javascript
 var editor = tui.Editor.factory({